Lavender infused sugar adds flavour to iced tea, fruit, desserts and more. So easy to put together using fresh or dried lavender.

 This summer, I decided to branch out and try a few more lavender recipes.
 Desserts caught my attention right away, of course!
 But, before I could get started with any of those recipes, I needed to get my lavender sugar started so the flavour had time to infuse.

-Lavender sugar is a simple as it gets.
-Simply cut stems of lavender from the plant (check the variety to make sure it’s edible- usually English lavender), wash them and allow the excess moisture to dry on a paper towel.
-If you’re impatient like me, put them in a sunny window or on your front porch to speed up the process.
+Then, simply cut a few stems, wash them and allow the excess water to dry on a paper towel.
+If you’re impatient like me, put them in a sunny window or on your front porch to speed up the process a bit.

-Dump a little sugar into the bottom of a jar and place a few sprigs of lavender inside.
-Keep adding sugar until the jar is almost to the top.
+Next, dump a little sugar into the bottom of a jar and place a few prepared lavender stems inside.
+Keep adding sugar until it’s almost to the top of the jar.

-I used a Canadian gem jar that’s a bit smaller, so add a bit more lavender if you’re using a larger mason jar.
-I tend to use organic evaporated cane juice for sugar around here (may or may not be healthier), but you can use plain white sugar too.
+I used a Canadian gem jar, so add a bit more lavender if you’re using a larger mason jar.
+I used organic evaporated cane juice for sugar, but you can use white granulated sugar too.

 If you only have access to dried lavender, that will work too.
 The important thing is to make sure it’s still aromatic or the flavour won’t be there.
-A couple of teaspoons of culinary lavender in a jar is all it will take (or 1 teaspoon to 1 cup of sugar).
+A couple of teaspoons of organic culinary lavender (about 2 sprigs) in a jar is all it will take (or one teaspoon to one cup of sugar).

 Not sure what to do with this lavender infused sugar?
-I’ll be sharing a recipe later (you’ll need about 1/2 cup), but you can also add it to tea (hot or iced), lemonade, whipped cream or on top of your morning grapefruit.
+I’ll be sharing a recipe soon (you’ll need about half a cup), but you can also add it to tea (hot or iced), lemonade, whipped cream or on top of your morning grapefruit.
 Experiment a little…

 How to Use Flavoured Sugar